Yes some of our toys do use batteries. Most of these will work fine without batteries they just won’t have the sounds and lights.

 If a toy does use batteries the label will detail what size and how many batteries are required.
 Before you return the toy you can remove the batteries to use with the next toy you borrow.

-This varies; duty at a borrowing session is for two hours.
+This varies; stay and play duty at a borrowing session is for two hours.
 Special event duties which take place at various times throughout the year can range from one to two, four to six hours.
 Committee in consultation with the coordinator will determine what hours.

 Our coordinator tries to group enough home tasks together to be worth at least 2 hours of duty.